Botz-Limited/sensing_system-Zephyr/docs/Sensor_Logging_Specification.coda.md

 ## 1. Introduction

-The sensing firmware implements a comprehensive logging system for capturing and storing sensor data from foot pressure sensors, BHI360 motion sensors, and activity tracking.
+The sensing firmware implements a comprehensive logging system for capturing and storing sensor data from foot pressure sensors, BHI360 motion sensors, and activity metrics.
 The system is designed for efficiency, accuracy, and ease of integration.

 ### Key Features